 The Leonards' children eagerly attended their parents' Vacation Bible Schools and, even in their early years, helped in preparing them.
 When youngest daughter Anna became a Christian Education Director in 1976 at Westminster Presbyterian Church (PCA) in Muncie, Indiana, one of her first tasks was to help direct a VBS program using a commercial curriculum.
 The contrast in quality between what was available on the commercial market and the exciting, high-caliber Bible schools that she had experienced in her parents' programs was so great that Anna felt called to develop a curriculum based on her parents' concepts.
 This she did along with her mother, Helen, and the people of the Westminster congregation, and the seed-bed of what would later become VBS Reachout Adventures was planted.
 In 1979 the Lord again moved when, as Christian Education Director at Green Lake Presbyterian Church (PCA) in Seattle, Washington, Anna was challenged by her pastor and brother, Stephen Leonard, and John Pickett, pastor of a nearby PCA church, and his wife, Susan, to develop the VBS materials for use by their two respective churches.
-From this association came the creation of the present four themes of Reachout Adventures' rotating sister schools: Olympion, Upward Bound, Genesis 1: Space Probe, and Summer Seaquest.
+From this association came the creation of the present four themes of Reachout Adventures' rotating sister schools: Summer Seaquest, Olympion, Upward Bound, and Genesis 1: Space Probe.
 After three decades, the materials finally were crystalized into a comprehensive curriculum.

 Over the next few years so many churches expressed interest in using the curricula that VBS Reachout Adventures was formally created in the 1980's.
 Many members of Green Lake Presbyterian Church, as well as pastor Stephen Leonard and his wife, Bronwyn Rayburn Leonard, played a very significant role, not only through creative contributions to the materials, but also through their vision, encouragement and steadfast support.
 Beginning in 1983 Bronwyn authored Reachout Adventures' Bible lessons and daily Bible reading, giving the curricula the wealth of insight, depth, and applicability that, by God's grace, have become hallmarks of this ministry.
 Bronwyn passed on to glory in September of 1996, after a three-year battle with cancer.